Density of group languages in shift spaces: Minimal subsets and modular cobounding maps

 This also shows that $G$ acts transitively on the set of all minimal closed invariant subsets, thus it must be finite and with cardinality dividing $|G|$.
 Moreover, this action by $G$ is measure-preserving, as is easily checked on rectangular sets: indeed, for every measurable sets $E\subseteq G$ and $F\subseteq X$, we have

 Thus all minimal closed invariant subsets must have the same measure. \end{proof}

-The above result has the following straightforward consequence. \begin{corollary} Let $X$ be a minimal shift space on $A$ with an invariant measure $\mu$ and $\varphi\colon A^*\to G$ be a morphism onto a finite group $G$ with uniform probability measure $\nu$.
-If $\nu\times\mu$ restricts to an ergodic measure on a closed invariant subset $Y$, then $Y$ must be minimal.
-In particular, ergodicity of $G\skewprod X$ with respect to $\nu\times\mu$ implies minimality of the skew product $G\skewprod X$. \end{corollary}
+The above result has the following straightforward consequences. \begin{corollary} Let $X$ be a minimal shift space on $A$ with an invariant measure $\mu$ and $\varphi\colon A^*\to G$ be a morphism onto a finite group $G$ with uniform probability measure $\nu$. \begin{enumerate} \item If $\nu\times\mu$ restricts to an ergodic measure on a closed invariant subset $Y$, then $Y$ must be minimal. \item If $\nu\times\mu$ restricts to an ergodic measure on \emph{any} minimal closed invariant subset, then it must restrict to an ergodic measure on \emph{each} of them. \item If $\nu\times\mu$ is ergodic, then $G\skewprod _{\varphi} X$ must be minimal. \end{enumerate} \end{corollary}

-We now proceed to describe the minimal closed invariant subsets of $G\rtimes X$, using the following key notion inspired by \cite{LemanczykMentezen2002}.
+We now proceed to describe the minimal closed invariant subsets of $G\skewprod_{\varphi} X$, using the following key notion inspired by \cite{LemanczykMentezen2002}.